rancher/helm-project-operator/docs/developing.md

   ## a Project Registration Namespace with spec.helmApiVersion set to dummy.cattle.io/v1alpha1)
   ##
   ## This chart is not expected to ever be deployed standalone; it is embedded into the Helm Project Operator binary itself.
-  example-chart/
+  project-operator-example/

 ## This directory will contain additional docs to assist users in getting started with using Helm Project Operator.
 docs/

-## This directory contains example ProjectHelmCharts that can be deployed that work on the default example-chart packaged with the Helm Project Operator
+## This directory contains example ProjectHelmCharts that can be deployed that work on the default project-operator-example packaged with the Helm Project Operator
 examples/

 ## This directory contains the image that is used to build rancher/helm-project-operator, which is hosted on hub.docker.com.